Anne Astin

-Anne Marie Astin is an Australian biochemist and forensic expert.
+Anne Marie Astin AM is an Australian biochemist and forensic expert.
 She was added to the Victorian Honour Roll of Women in 2010 and received a Public Service Medal in the 2011 Queen's Birthday Honours (Australia).
+In 2020, she was appointed a Member of the Order of Australia for significant service to the dairy industry, and to food safety regulations.
 Astin is notable for her role in dairy development and regulation, and her advocacy work regarding food safety standards.

 Education

 Astin was born in Durham, England.
 She received a Ph.D. in Biochemistry in 1976, an Honors Bachelor of Science in Biochemistry and a Bachelor of Science in Chemistry and Biochemistry in 1973, all at the University of Liverpool.
 She later received a certificate from Griffith University (Queensland) for Public Sector Management.

 Early career

 Astin was encouraged to enter this field of work by her mother, who pushed her to pursue nontraditional female roles.
 She began her career teaching at Monash University (Victoria).
 Afterwards, she became a forensic expert, focusing on police, and later joined the dairy industry.
 She became the CEO of the Dairy Food Safety Authority in the Government of Victoria.